grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.
 {{< /admonition >}}

+### err-mimir-native-histogram-count-mismatch

+This non-critical error occures when Mimir receives a write request that contains a sample that is a native histogram where the buckets counts don't add up to the overall count recorded in the native histogram, provided that the overall sum is a regular float number.

+{{< admonition type="note" >}}
+The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.
+{{< /admonition >}}

+### err-mimir-native-histogram-count-not-big-enough

+This non-critical error occures when Mimir receives a write request that contains a sample that is a native histogram where the buckets counts add up to a higher number than the overall count recorded in the native histogram, provided that the overall sum is not a float number (NaN).

+{{< admonition type="note" >}}
+The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.
+{{< /admonition >}}

+### err-mimir-native-histogram-negative-bucket-count

+This non-critical error occures when Mimir receives a write request that contains a sample that is a native histogram where some bucket count is negative.

+{{< admonition type="note" >}}
+The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.
+{{< /admonition >}}

+### err-mimir-native-histogram-span-negative-offset

+This non-critical error occures when Mimir receives a write request that contains a sample that is a native histogram where a bucket span has a negative offset.

+{{< admonition type="note" >}}
+The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.
+{{< /admonition >}}

+### err-mimir-native-histogram-spans-buckets-mismatch

+This non-critical error occures when Mimir receives a write request that contains a sample that is a native histogram where the number of bucket counts does not agree with the number of buckets encoded in the bucket spans.

+{{< admonition type="note" >}}
+The series containing such samples are skipped during ingestion, and valid series within the same request are ingested.
+{{< /admonition >}}

 ### err-mimir-label-invalid

 This non-critical error occurs when Mimir receives a write request that contains a series with an invalid label name.